Course Outline

 - Wireshark GUI structure: Panes (Packet List, Details, Packet Bytes), Status Bar, etc.

-- Architecture and processing flow.
-What cannot be seen with Wireshark and why?
+- Architecture and processing flow: Limitations of what can and cannot be seen with Wireshark.

 - Supported protocols and dissectors.